shipyardapp/Shipyard-Documentation/docs/how-tos/triggers/execute-webhook-trigger.md

 # How to Execute a Webhook Trigger

 ## Overview
-Setting up a [Webhook Trigger](../../reference/triggers/webhook-triggers.md) allows you to programmatically run the Vessel or Fleet from an external service.
+Setting up a [Webhook Trigger](../../reference/triggers/webhook-triggers.md) allows you to programmatically run the Fleet from an external service.
 Webhooks can be used by running a POST request against the provided webhook URL.
 This how to guide will walk you through the steps to execute a Webhook Trigger.

 ## Steps